-The Vehicle Manufacturing tag lists the size of tires and wheel rims, Maximum Cold Inflation pressures, the Vehicle Identification Number (VIN), and Gross Axle ratings (GAWR).
+The Vehicle Manufacturing tag lists the Size of tires and wheel rims, Maximum Cold Inflation pressures, the Vehicle Identification Number (VIN), and GAWR.

 Measuring Hitch Ball Height

 The proper height will vary according to the weight you carry and the tires you use.
 However, checking the height on your trailer is relatively easy: